dlccyes/CollegeNotes/NTUNotes/Junior/Algorithms/Algorithms.md

 	- there is a path for every pair of nodes in this graph → connected

 ### notations
-- node.d = distance from source ode
+- node.d = distance from source node
 - node.$\pi$ = parent of node

 ### graph representation